m-lab/website/_pages/02-about.md

 {:.about-h2}
 ## Better Open Data for Everyone

-All data collected via M-Lab are made available to the public M-Lab’s historical data archive providers  a common pool of historical network measurement information that anyone may use, and is a data source enabling consumers, operators, regulators, researchers, and civil society to understand the state and quality of the internet.
+All data collected via M-Lab are made available to the public M-Lab’s historical data archive providers  a common pool of historical network measurement information that anyone may use, and is a data source enabling consumers, operators, regulators, researchers, and civil society to understand the state and quality of the Internet.

 {:.about-h2}
 ## What is the history of M-Lab?